WSShawn/GAN/README.md

 ![image](https://user-images.githubusercontent.com/114659655/209132815-a01c3cce-ecef-4d8b-a450-3ad308c854b7.png)

-We can see that the loss function for the discriminator is going down as the number of iterations increases, while the objective function for the Generator is going up.
-This is showing a normal optimization of the network.
-We want the objective function of the Generator to increase, given the way we have coded the training loop.
-We are looking for the maximization of D(G(z)).
-Below we find the code for the objective functions plotting :
+We can see that the loss function for the discriminator is going down very quickly as the number of iterations increases, while the objective function for the Generator is actually going up.
+This explains the noisy result that we have obtained.
+Indeed, the Discriminator is much more performant than the Generator.

 ```
 """Plot of objective functions